Electromagnetics-Compliant Optimization of Dynamic Metasurface Antennas for Bistatic Sensing: Conclusions and Future Directions

 \section{Conclusions and Future Directions}

 In this paper, we presented an EM-compliant BF design framework for robust bistatic sensing with a DMA-based TX, addressing a key gap in the scientific literature that often overlooks the physical and structural constraints of this emerging XL antenna array architecture.
-By incorporating mutual coupling effects and waveguide propagation losses into our system modeling, we first introduced a tractable approximation of the DMA response that enables its efficient BF optimization.
+By incorporating mutual coupling effects into our system modeling, we first introduced a tractable approximation of the DMA response that enables its efficient BF optimization.
 Building on this approximation, we formulated a robust optimization framework to minimize the worst-case PEB performance under spatial SP uncertainties and TX-RX synchronization inconsistencies.
-To tackle the complexity overhead induced by the numerous optimization variables and LMI constraints, we devised two low complexity alternatives: a DMA-compatible codebook-based BF design and another based on a CRB lower-bound approximation.
+To tackle the complexity overhead induced by the numerous optimization variables and LMI constraints, we devised two low complexity alternatives: a DMA-compatible codebook-based BF design and another based on a CRB lower bound approximation.
+In addition, a multi-target parameter estimation approach, consistent with the proposed PEB framework and performing region-aware sequential position initialization followed by structured synchronization parameter search and an alternating refinement stage, is presented.
 Through extensive simulations, we demonstrated that accurately modeling mutual coupling is critical for achieving reliable sensing performance, particularly under high positional and synchronization uncertainties.
-Our results also showcased that waveguide propagation losses, combined with the structural constraints of DMAs, limit their ability to closely replicate the performance of fully digital BF architectures.
-However, the proposed EM-compliant architectures were shown to offer comparable performance to fully digital and analog benchmarks, especially under moderate uncertainty.
+Our results also showcased that waveguide feed mapping, combined with the structural constraints of DMAs, limit their ability to closely replicate the performance of fully digital BF architectures.
+However, the proposed EM-compliant architectures were shown to offer comparable performance to fully digital and analog benchmarks, especially under moderate uncertainty, and the proposed localization scheme closely tracked the derived CRB even in high-uncertainty scenarios.
 Overall, this paper highlighted the feasibility and performance potential of realistic DMA-based bistatic sensing, offering a promising direction for future wireless sensing applications.
-Future direction include mutual-coupling-aware 2D waveguide-fed metasurfaces with extensions to XL configurations, scalable BF solutions for XL apertures, and joint sensing and communications applications.
+Future direction include mutual-coupling-aware 2D waveguide-fed metasurface antennas with extensions to XL configurations, scalable frequency selective hybrid analog and digital BF solutions for XL apertures, as well as joint sensing and communications applications.